Comeragh Mountains

-The Comeragh Mountains are a glaciated mountain range situated in southeast Ireland in County Waterford and County Tipperary.
 They are located between the town of Dungarvan and stretch inland to the town of Clonmel on the County Tipperary border and the villages of Kilrossanty and Kilmacthomas in County Waterford.

-The twelve mountains which form the Comeragh Mountains are popular for mountain climbers and hikers and the Comeragh Mountains Walking Festival is held every October and is centred on the Nire Valley.
-The highest peak is Fauscoum at 792 m.
+The mountains which form the Comeragh Mountains are popular for mountain climbers and hikers.

+The Comeragh Mountains Walking Festival is held every October and is centred on the Nire Valley.

+The Comeragh's Wild Festival is held every summer and is based mainly in the Mahon Valley and Rathgormack.

+Peaks

+The peaks in the Comeragh Mountains, ordered by height, from the Lists of mountains in Ireland: